AI Readiness Benchmark Assessment | Nevada IT Support

 What is an AI readiness assessment?

-An AI readiness assessment reviews whether the business has the data, permissions, security, policies, workflows and use cases needed to adopt AI safely and practically.
+An AI readiness assessment reviews whether the firm has the data structure, permissions, Microsoft 365 readiness, cybersecurity, workflows, policies and use cases needed to adopt AI responsibly.

-Why should a business assess readiness before buying AI tools?
+Why should a construction firm assess readiness before buying AI tools?

 Does AI readiness include Microsoft 365 permissions?

 Yes.
-Microsoft 365 permissions, SharePoint, OneDrive, Teams and data structure are important because AI tools can surface information users already have access to.
+Microsoft 365 permissions, SharePoint, OneDrive, Teams and identity controls are important because AI tools can surface information users already have access to.

 Can an AI readiness assessment reduce data exposure risk?

-It can help identify oversharing, sensitive data concerns, policy gaps and weak controls before AI adoption expands.
+It can help identify oversharing, sensitive data concerns, unmanaged AI usage, policy gaps and weak controls before AI adoption expands.

 What do we receive after the assessment?

-Before you buy AI tools, find out if your business is ready.
+Before you buy AI tools, find out if your firm is ready.